ilyacantor/AODv3/replit.md

 6. **Artifact Handling**: Processing non-asset related data.
 7. **Findings Generation**: Producing explainable findings.

+**Governance Trinity (Dec 2025):**
+Shadow IT is defined by the absence of explicit sanctioning, not by malicious intent or utility.
+Any asset that fails the Governance Trinity is Shadow:
+- **Visibility**: Registered in CMDB
+- **Validation**: Present in IdP (sanctioned/SSO)
+- **Control**: Managed lifecycle tied to owner

+Finance presence does NOT equal governance.
+You can pay for unsanctioned tools.
+There is no "Grey IT" - binary classification only.

 **Derived Classifications:**
 - **Activity Status**: Classifies assets as RECENT (active within 90 days), STALE (inactive beyond 90 days), or NONE (no activity timestamps).
-- **Anchored Predicate**: An asset is "anchored" if it has an IdP, CMDB, recurring finance, or cloud resource match.
+- **Anchored Predicate**: An asset is "anchored" if it has an IdP, CMDB, finance, or cloud resource match.
+Used for zombie eligibility.
-- **Shadow Asset**: Ungoverned (no IdP/CMDB) AND not financially anchored AND RECENT activity.
+- **Shadow Asset**: Ungoverned (no IdP/CMDB) AND RECENT activity.
+Finance does NOT exempt from shadow.
-- **Financially Anchored, Governance Gap**: Ungoverned (no IdP/CMDB) AND has ongoing finance AND RECENT activity.
-Not considered shadow IT.
+- **Financial Anchor Governance Gap**: Shadow asset with ongoing finance - needs governance review despite being paid for.
 - **Zombie Asset**: Anchored AND STALE activity.
 - **Parked Asset**: Not anchored AND STALE activity.